Assistant Professor Visa Sponsorship Jobs in New Hampshire

 Which visa types are most common for assistant professor roles in New Hampshire?

 The H-1B is the most common visa for assistant professors in New Hampshire, as the role typically qualifies as a specialty occupation requiring at least a master's degree or doctorate.
 The O-1A is an option for candidates with an established record of scholarly achievement.
-J-1 scholar status is used for shorter visiting appointments rather than permanent faculty positions.
-TN status applies to Canadian and Mexican nationals in qualifying academic disciplines.
+J-1 visa scholar status is used for shorter visiting appointments rather than permanent faculty positions.
+TN visa status applies to Canadian and Mexican nationals in qualifying academic disciplines.

 Which cities in New Hampshire have the most assistant professor sponsorship jobs?